zhaolianhe/DeepOmix2/README.md

   * Step1: Data Preparation

-We chose to encode each pathology image patch with a 1024-dim feature vector using a pretrained MODEL( you can choose with Resnet18,Resnet50,Resnet101,ViT or our own in-house pretrained model on baiduyun disk as following(32G)).
+We chose to encode each pathology image patch with a 1024-dim feature vector using a pretrained MODEL( you can choose with Resnet18,Resnet50,Resnet101,ViT or our own in-house pre-trained model on baidu disk as follows (https://pan.baidu.com/s/1932eMehc0yrWgbXl2hbRSQ?pwd=pt9s pw: pt9s).
 For each pathology image, these features are expected to be saved as matrices of size N x 1024, where N is the number of patches from each whole slide image.
 The following folder structure is as follows.
 DATA_ROOT_DIR is the base directory of all datasets.
 ```bash
 DATA_ROOT_DIR/
     └──DATASET_DIR/